mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 ### 4.4 Attribute{#attribute}

-The attribute property type allows a widget to work directly with entities' attributes, both reading and writing attributes.Depending on the widget's purposes, a widget should define attribute types it supports.
+The attribute property type allows a widget to work directly with entities' attributes, both reading and writing attributes.
+Depending on the widget's purposes, a widget should define attribute types it supports.

-If a `dataSource` attribute is not specified, or if a `dataSource` attribute is specified but the data source is not configured by the user, the client will receive an `EditableValue<T>` where `T` depends on a `<attributeType>` configured.
+If a `dataSource` attribute is not specified, or if a `dataSource` attribute is specified but the data source is not configured by the user, the client will receive an `EditableValue<T>` where `T` depends on a configured `<attributeType>`.
 For more information, see the [EditableValue](client-apis-for-pluggable-widgets#editable-value) section of *Client APIs Available to Pluggable Widgets*.

 When a `dataSource` attribute is specified and configured by the user it is passed as a function that expects an `ObjectItem` and returns an `EditableValue<T>`: `(item: ObjectItem) => EditableValue<T>`.
 For more information, see the [Datasource](#datasource) section below.

 {{% alert type="info" %}}
 Support for the `dataSource` attribute was introduced in Mendix 8.12.